Basis for Findings

 Requires that the student completely sever any connection with Emerson College.
 The student is not considered in good conduct standing, may not reapply for admission, and may not be present on Emerson College–owned or –leased property or at an Emerson-sponsored event.
 Failure to comply with the dismissal conditions are considered trespassers and are subject to arrest.
 This sanction will be notated on a student’s transcript.

-These may include, but are not limited to, assignment of educational projects, referral to other offices or agencies for guidance, counseling, letters of apology, specialized education, fines, restriction of College privileges, and restriction from College facilities or programs.
+These may include, but are not limited to, assignment of educational projects, referral to other offices or departments guidance, letters of apology, specialized restorative projects, additional restriction of College privileges including but not limited to the restriction from College facilities or programs.
 These sanctions will not be notated on a student’s transcript.

 1. Room, Board, and Tuition Refunds: Students required to leave the residence halls and/or the campus as a result of disciplinary action will not be eligible for a refund of tuition, housing, board, or other charges regardless of date of removal.